easoroysan/mod-3_game/README.md

 add bosses
-change database to Postgres instead of SQLite save image/gif background rather than referencing another url in the css files
+change database to Postgres instead of SQLite save image/gif background rather than referencing another url in the css files keep highscore if player beat game and don't show savefile lower cap level to 10